Introduction

 Common Mistakes Drivers Make

-- Seeing the word permit and assuming any visitor stop is acceptable.
+- Seeing the word permit and assuming any short visit is tolerated.

-- Ignoring the exact permit class or resident-only wording.
+- Ignoring the exact permit class, resident wording, or exemption language on the sign.

 Typical Fine Amount